libexpat/libexpat.github.io/content/pages/walkthrough2.md

 not NULL (which indeed is correct), we need to check if it's compatible with what we've already seen.
-In particular, if the requested encoding has a different size of "character unit" to the encoding we've been using all along, something is wrong.
+In particular, if the requested encoding has a different size of "character unit" to the encoding we've been using all along, or we have swapped the endianness of the UTF-16 encoding we were using, something is wrong.

-**There should be checks that UTF-16 encodings have the same endianness.**  As [section 4.3.3 of the XML standard](https://www.w3.org/TR/2008/REC-xml-20081126/#charencoding) rather wordily puts it,
+As [section 4.3.3 of the XML
+standard](https://www.w3.org/TR/2008/REC-xml-20081126/#charencoding)
+rather wordily puts it,